Summer is here, temperatures are rising and heat records are also becoming more frequent in Europe.

 In the office

-Whether it's an administrative office or a doctor's surgery, concentration is often difficult to maintain in extreme heat.
+Whether in an administrative office or a doctor’s surgery, it is often difficult to concentrate in extreme heat.

-Although there is no entitlement to heat-free or air-conditioned rooms, the Workplace Ordinance (ArbStättV) rule ASR A3.5 sets the room temperature for working indoors at 26°C .
+Although there is no entitlement to time off due to the heat or to air-conditioned rooms, the Workplace Regulations (ArbStättV), Rule ASR A3.5, stipulate that the room temperature for indoor work must not exceed 26°C.

-- Work at temperatures above 35°C is only permitted with special protective measures
+• Working at temperatures above 35°C is only permitted with special protective measures in place.

-- Use fans when the heat is not too humid
+• Use fans in cases of heat that is not too humid.

-- With air conditioning systems, make sure that the temperature difference between outside and inside does not exceed 6°C, otherwise "heat shocks" may occur when leaving the air-conditioned zones.
+• When using air conditioning, ensure that the temperature difference between indoors and outdoors does not exceed 6°C, as this can otherwise lead to "heat shock" when leaving air-conditioned areas.

-- Make sure you take regular breaks to drink and provide chilled drinks in the break rooms
+• Ensure regular drink breaks and provide chilled drinks in the break rooms.

-- Open opposite windows for ventilation when starting work in the early morning hours.
+• Open windows on opposite sides of the room to ventilate when work begins in the early morning hours.

-- If possible, only operate heat-generating electrical appliances when required.
+• Where possible, only operate heat-generating equipment and electrical appliances when necessary.

 On construction sites